 Security and Protection

-If you’re only traveling with one bag, then all of your prized possessions are going to be in one place.
+If you’re only travelling with one bag, then all of your prized possessions are going to be in one place.
 Make sure your passport, computer, and tech are well protected!
+Have a look for a dedicated laptop compartment and locking zips which are particularly important for carry on travel.

 The Best One Bag Travel Backpacks

 Below, I individually review the best travel backpacks for one bag travel.
-These bags are multi-functional and carry on compliant (i.e. 45 liters and under).
-They also protect your gear and check off the most important boxes: comfort, durability, and function.
+These bags are multi-functional and carry on travel compliant (i.e. 45 litres and under).
+They also protect your gear and check off the most important boxes: comfort, durability, and function all whilst making it easier to pack lighter.

 Next, I’ll give you my BEST tips for packing light without sacrificing style and comfort.
-Then, I’ll finish this guide with my packing list, including things I’ve dropped from my packing list to become more minimal.
+Then, I’ll finish this guide with my packing list, including things I’ve dropped from my packing list to become more minimal, making one bag and carry on travel so much easier.

 Best Backpack for One Bag Travel